battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

         - may be ephemerally or permanently stored
 - transforms rely on orchestration

 - Batch transforms: run on discrete chunks of data
     - patterns:
         - Distributed joins: we need to break a logical join into much smaller node joins that run on individual service in the cluster.
-        - Broadcast join: generally asymmetric w/ 1 large table deistributed across nodes and 1 small table that can easily fit on a single node.
+        - Broadcast join: generally asymmetric w/ 1 large table distributed across nodes and 1 small table that can easily fit on a single node.
 The query engine broadcasts the small table to all the nodes we it joins parts of the large table
         ![alt text](image-33.png)
         - Shuffle has join: if neither table is small enough to fit on a single node, the query engine will use shuffle hash
         ![alt text](image-34.png)